Non-divisible cycles on products of very general Abelian varieties: Introduction

 \section{Introduction}

-A recent result of Totaro \cite{T} shows that there exist smooth complex projective varieties whose Chow group modulo $\ell$ is infinite for all primes $\ell$, generalizing earlier work of Rosenschon and Srinivas in \cite{RS}.
-Equivalently, there are examples of such varieties whose Chow group is not an $\ell$-divisible group for any prime $\ell$.
-The methods employed in \cite{RS} and \cite{T} show the non-divisibility of the Ceresa cycle on the very general Abelian threefold.
+A fairly recent result of Totaro \cite{T} shows that there exist smooth complex projective varieties whose Chow group modulo $\ell$ is infinite for all primes $\ell$, generalizing earlier work of Rosenschon and Srinivas in \cite{RS}.
+Equivalently, there are examples of such varieties for which the Chow group is far from being an $\ell$-divisible group for any prime $\ell$.
+The literature gives a general recipe for proving this type of result.
+Indeed, the methods employed in \cite{RS} and \cite{T} show the non-divisibility of the Ceresa cycle on the very general Abelian threefold.
 Then, an adaptation of Nori's isogeny technique is used to produce the required infinitely many cycles.
-(Note that in the case of \cite{RS}, the authors use Atkin-Lehner correspondences as in \cite{S1}).\\ Our goal here will be to extend the existing techniques in the literature for producing infinitely many cycles modulo $\ell$ to prove similar results for products of two or more very general Abelian varieties.
+(Note that in the case of \cite{RS}, the authors use Atkin-Lehner correspondences as in \cite{S1}). \\ Our goal here will be to extend the existing techniques in the literature for producing infinitely many cycles modulo $\ell$ to prove similar results for products of two or more very general Abelian varieties.
 In particular, we are able to use the method developed here to prove the following result, which extends work of Schoen in \cite{S1}: \begin{Thm} Let $E_{1}$, $E_{2}, \ldots E_{n}$ be very general complex elliptic curves.
 Then,